Discipline has been simply and aptly defined as-

 This self reflecting thing or daring to look deep within ourselves is honestly, exhausting and sometimes excruciating but needless to say, the need of everyone who calls Christ ‘Lord’.

 My personal experience taught me that every time I manage to muster up the courage to look deeper within me and learn about myself and my weaknesses, I always found myself uncomfortable, humbled and taught.
 But then, these experiences also ushers in more insights from the Word of God through the Holy Spirit.
-This means that I have access to the deep things of God.
+This means that I have more access to the deep things of God.
 Choosing to be in immense discomfort in repentance usually led me to knowing the Love, Grace and Mercy of God deeper, wider and higher!
 We must get used to the fact that there is always a price to pay along the way to Heaven but let me tell you that it is so worth it!
-I have had to lose and choose to renounce many things I clung to, but I have absolutely no regret because in losing my worldly desire, I’ve only gained uncountable goods things that I needed.
+I have had to lose and choose to renounce many things I clung to, but I have absolutely no regret because in losing my worldly desire, I’ve only gained uncountable good things that I needed.
 What we don’t know is that our needs met in Christ is our fulfillment emotionally and spiritually.
 A Christ-centered life, I dare say, is an experience I ‘enjoy’ which are literally out of this world and a reflection of the new world to come.